apache/arrow/docs/source/format/CDeviceDataInterface.rst

 implementations of it, make the assumption that all data buffers provided are CPU buffers.
-Since Apache Arrow is designed to be a universal in-memory format for representing tabular ("columnar") data, there will be the desire to leverage this data on Non-CPU hardware such as GPUs.
+Since Apache Arrow is designed to be a universal in-memory format for representing tabular ("columnar") data, there will be the desire to leverage this data on non-CPU hardware such as GPUs.
 One example of such a case is the `RAPIDS cuDF library` which uses the Arrow memory format with CUDA for NVIDIA GPUs.
 Since copying data from host to device and back is expensive, the ideal would be to be able to leave the data on the device